CIawevy/FreeFine/README.md

 - [x] Evaluation code platform
 - [ ] Jupyter notebook demos
 - [ ] Gradio interface demos
-- [ ] Adaption to Stronger Baseline like SDXL and DIT
+- [ ] Adapt to stronger baselines such as SDXL and DIT

 ## 🛠️ Installation